 If My Business Is in Trouble Should I Get in Touch With a Liquidator?

-You may have been advised by your bookkeeper, solicitor, friends or even family that you ought to contact a liquidator to put your company into liquidation.
-But before you go forward with this at Bankruptcy Experts Darwin we recommend you consider it really carefully.
+You might have been advised by your accountant, lawyer, friends or even family that you ought to contact a liquidator to put your company into liquidation.
+But before you go forward with this at Bankruptcy Experts we suggest you consider it really carefully.
 Why?
-You might presume because you are paying a liquidator, that they will have your best interests at heart.
-Regrettably, generally this is not the case.
+You may assume because you are paying a liquidator, that they will have your best interests at heart.
+Unfortunately, more often than not this is not the case.
 Before you do anything call us on 1300 795 575.

 Liquidators Are Not Your Friend.

-Liquidators are usually very nice people.
-However, they have an essential role to play when you appoint them to help you with your company.
-Their responsibility is to themselves, your creditors (people you owe money to) and the courts; not to you.
-A liquidator’s goal is to sell off assets in order to gain as much money as possible to repay your creditors.
-If you think that you are paying for a friendly liquidator you might wish to think again.
-Be assured that in the NT liquidators are highly regulated and they are not going to bend the rules just for you.
-The reality unfortunately, is that you do not factor into the equation, a liquidator’s main job is to concentrate on paying themselves and after that with what is left repay creditors, and that’s it!
+Liquidators are often very nice people.
+However, they have an important role to play when you appoint them to help you with your company.
+Their duty is to themselves, your creditors (people you owe money to) and the courts; not to you.
+A liquidator’s aim is to sell off assets in order to gain as much money as possible to pay back your creditors.
+If you think that you are paying for a friendly liquidator you may want to think again.
+Be assured that in Australia liquidators are heavily regulated and they are not going to bend the rules just for you.
+The reality unfortunately, is that you do not factor into the equation, a liquidator’s main job is to focus on paying themselves and then with what is left pay back creditors, and that’s it!
 At the end of the day, liquidators are not your friends.
-Call us at Bankruptcy Experts Darwin on 1300 795 575 BEFORE you appoint a liquidator.
+Call us at Bankruptcy Experts on 1300 795 575 BEFORE you appoint a liquidator,

 Big 5 Questions

 – Can I keep my house or car?

 – Will I lose my business or can I still be self-employed?